 Services to EEA/EFTA countries outside the EU

-The UK is negotiating comprehensive Air Services Agreement with those States that are part of EEA/EFTA (but not the EU27) which would allow commercial air transport services between any points in those States and any in the UK (3rd and 4th freedoms) to continue.
+The UK has negotiated comprehensive Air Services Agreements with those States that are part of EEA/EFTA (but not the EU27) which allows commercial air transport services between any points in those States and any in the UK (3rd and 4th freedoms) to continue.

 Services to countries beyond the EU/EEA/EFTA

-The majority of the UK’s Air Service Agreements are unaffected by the UK’s withdrawal from the EU.
-UK carriers would no longer automatically have access to traffic rights under the EU’s air service agreements with other states.
+The majority of the UK’s Air Service Agreements are unaffected by EU withdrawal.
+UK carriers no longer have access to traffic rights under the EU’s air service agreements with other states.
 The Department for Transport (DfT) has replaced, or is in the process of replacing, any EU Air Service Agreements on which UK air carriers rely.
-These include Air Service Agreements with Canada and the United States.

 Further information can be sought from the International Aviation Team at DfT or on this page: www.gov.uk/transport/air-routes

-The way the legal and regulatory framework for ownership and control is being transposed into UK law means that the requirement to be majority-owned and effectively controlled by EU nationals would change, since that definition would no longer apply to UK nationals.
-Going forward nationality restrictions would no longer be part of the Operating Licence but would be governed through a Route Licence.
+The way the legal and regulatory framework for ownership and control is being transposed into UK law means that the requirement to be majority-owned and effectively controlled by EU nationals will change, since that definition would no longer apply to UK nationals.
+In future, nationality restrictions will no longer be part of the Operating Licence but will be governed through a Route Licence.

 To obtain and keep an EU 27 operating licence and benefit from the intra-EU air traffic rights, air carriers must comply at all times with the conditions under Article 4 of Regulation (EC) No 1008/2008 on air services.